unicodeveloper/pwa-commits/README.md

 ![](https://img.shields.io/badge/unicodeveloper-approved-brightgreen.svg)

-This is the progressive web app that accompanies the series of `Introduction to Progressive Web Apps` on [auth0's blog](https://auth0.com/blog).
+This is the progressive web app that accompanies the series of `Introduction to Progressive Web Apps` Article on [auth0's blog](https://auth0.com/blog).

 ## Installation